-Sun in 3rd House: Indicates that communication is the focus of the partnership and may show a side to the couple that likes to keep the relationship light.
+Indicates that communication is the focus of the partnership and may show a side to the couple that likes to the relationship light and breezy.
 The 3rd house relates to local transport, messages, writing, and siblings.
 Life as a couple may involve travel, witty conversations, lots of newspapers and books around the place.
 The couple may enjoy talking, discussing, debating and share many interests or distractions in this partnership.
 They both may enjoy learning together, sharing, and will grow in areas of intellectual exchange.
 Socializing and networking may be at the center of their lives.
 Some people with the Sun in Gemini’s house have even related to feeling like twins/siblings.
-Interactions are important in this relationship and channels must always be kept open to talk.
+Interactions are important in this relationship and channels must always be kept open for talking.

 Read - Composite Sun in Houses Part Two